In the final years of the 19th century, the art scene in Zagreb, Croatia, was pretty vibrant. The various ideas that circulated among artists...

 Fanny Brate was born in Stockholm in 1861.
 Showing great potential from a young age, she started taking drawing and painting classes when she was only ten years old.
 In 1885, at the age of 24, she received a Royal Medal for her painting Art Friends.
 Her visits to Paris heavily influenced her style of painting.
-However, for subjects, she always turned to her local community.
-Her genre paintings in an Impressionist style portray children in everyday life over the 19th and 20th centuries.
+However, in terms of subjects, she always turned to her local community.
+Her genre paintings in the Impressionist style portray the everyday life of children over the 19th and 20th centuries.

 Fanny Ingeborg Matilda Brate was a Swedish painter.
-She was born and raised in a palace because her father was a clerk in the household of King Oscar II.
-Therefore, from birth she was exposed to the finest examples of art in different mediums surrounding her.
+She was born and raised in a palace since her father was a clerk in the household of King Oscar II.
+Therefore, from birth, she was exposed to the finest examples of art in different mediums surrounding her.

-In 1887, she went to Paris and studied for a term at an art school found by the Italian sculptor Filippo Colarossi.
-A travel scholarship from the Royal Academy also helped her attend.
+In 1887, she went to Paris and studied for a term at an art school founded by the Italian sculptor Filippo Colarossi.
+A travel scholarship from the Royal Academy also helped her to attend.
 During her time in Paris, she visited many Impressionist exhibitions.
-Her later paintings show a direct influence of her time spent abroad.
+Her later paintings show a direct influence on her time spent abroad.
 She continued to make study trips throughout Europe, including a visit to the Universal Exposition in 1889.